GSA/digitalgov.gov/content/posts/2012-07-16-healthfinder-gov-api.md

   - Mobile Gov Experience
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2012/07/healthfinder-gov-website-api.png" alt="Screen shot of Healthfinder.gov's home page" %}
-Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
+_[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2012/07/healthfinder-gov-website-api.png" alt="Screen shot of Healthfinder.gov's home page" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2012/07/healthfinder-gov-website-api.png)Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by **Healthfinder.gov**__._

 The actual <a href="http://healthfinder.gov/" target="_blank" rel="nofollow">healthfinder.gov</a> site was launched approximately twelve years ago, while the API is a fairly recent development that has occurred in the past year and a half.